sandhaka/advanced_c/README.md

 | Bit Field Set | `(value & ~mask) \| (new_value << shift)` | Set multiple bits to new value |
 - Very often, all these possibilities of bit manipulations are used to pack data very efficiently.
 #### Bit fields
-A bit field id declared by the following
+A bit field is an insightful way to store data in a very efficient way.
+Can be used and declared as follows:
 ```c
 struct packed_str {
     unsigned int :3         // Padding, 3 bits